-- The Onion Collective – There’s a cool vibe, pool and restaurant onsite, and they have live music in the evenings.
-Rates from 85,000 IDR ($6.20) a day.
+- The Onion Collective – There’s a cool vibe, pool, and restaurant onsite, and they have live music in the evenings.
+Rates are donation based.

 - Outpost – A new space opposite the excellent vegan restaurant Sage with two pools and a riverside cafe.
-There are currently soft opening rates from $10 a day (usually $14).
+The daily rate is $16.50 or 25 hours is $49 a month.